 And spring migration will soon be in full swing.

-The tips in this article also helps with spotting the birds on birding trips.
-Of, course you can try luring them to your backyard feeders.
+The tips in this article also help with spotting the birds on birding trips.
+Of course you can try luring them to your backyard feeders.
 Well, we can hope.

 This article by Bill Palmer appeared on the North American Nature Photography Association blog a few weeks ago.
-I share it here because it has such good advice.
+I share it here because it has such excellent advice.
 And it almost warbler season.